 Experience with quantum physics is not required, just curiosity and interest in exploring new scientific concepts.
 Exceptional Grade 10 students may be accepted, space permitting.

-The second week of QSYS will be run on-campus at the University of Waterloo, at the Mike and Ophelia Lazaridis Quantum-Nano Centre.
-Students will stay in residence on the University of Waterloo campus.
+QSYS will be run on-campus at the University of Waterloo, at the Mike and Ophelia Lazaridis Quantum-Nano Centre (QNC).
+All students (including those from the Waterloo Region) will stay in residence on the University of Waterloo campus with QSYS chaperones.